kiemaBruce/alx-higher_level_programming/0x08-python-more_classes/README.md

 - Creates a public class attribute 'print_symbol' that determines which symbol will be used for the string representation of the Rectangle instance in the __str__ method.
+### 8-rectangle.py
+- Adds the 'bigger_or_equal(rect_1, rect_2)' static method that returns the Rectangle instance with the biggest area.
+### 9-rectangle.py
+- Adds the square(cls, size=0) class method which returns a Rectangle object with equal width and height equal to size (that is, a square).